There's a science to persuasion, and you can use it to your advantage in understanding and influencing consumer behavior.

 - The six universal principles of persuasion are reciprocity, commitment, pack mentality, authority, liking and scarcity.

-- Marketing campaigns can influence consumer behaviors because they elicit reactions, utilize imagery and word associations, and cause you to feel emotions such as nostalgia and fear.
+- Marketing campaigns can influence consumer behaviors because they elicit reactions, utilizing imagery and word associations tied to emotional responses.

 How do you get a person to buy a product or service?
 Psychology holds answers to questions that have preoccupied marketing departments for decades, particularly surrounding how to influence people and how people respond to attempts to influence their behaviors.